kontena/kontena/docs/using-kontena/deploy.md

 ### Random

-A service with `random` strategy will deploy service containers to host nodes randomly.
+A service with `random` strategy will deploy service containers to host Nodes randomly.

 ```
 deploy: